windingwind/doc-for-zotero-plugin-dev/Zotero Plugin Development.md

 - `attachmentFilename`: the filename of the attachment.
 - `attachmentPath`: the raw attachment path string as stored in DB (e.g., "storage:foo.pdf", "attachments:foo/bar.pdf", "/Users/foo/Desktop/bar.pdf").
 Can be set as absolute path or prefixed string ("storage:foo.pdf").
 - `attachmentContentType`: the content type of the attachment.
 For example, `application/pdf`, `text/html`, `application/epub+zip`, etc.
 - `attachmentText`: the text content of the attachment.
-Currently works on HTML, PDF and plaintext attachments.
+Currently works on HTML, PDF, and plaintext attachments.
 - `isPDFAttachment()`: indicates whether the item is a PDF attachment.
 - `isSnapshotAttachment()`: indicates whether the item is a snapshot (Webpage) attachment.
 - `isEPUBAttachment()`: indicates whether the item is an EPUB attachment.